mounikasharm/nodejs-learning-journey/Notes/03-Writing yours first nodejs Script.md

 Hello World

-About Node.js
+📌 About Node.js

-Node.js is not a programming language
+Node.js is not a language

 It is a runtime environment

-It runs JavaScript outside the browser
+Runs JavaScript outside the browser

-Built on the V8 JavaScript engine
+Built on V8 engine

 Used for server-side applications

-Console in Node.js
+🖥 Console in Node.js

-Node.js provides a built-in console module:
+Node.js console works similar to browser console:

 console.log()